grongierisc/kong-ee-training/README.md

 ## IAM Portal

-Kong and IAM are design as API first, this mean, every thing does in Kong/IAM can be done by rest calls or the manager portal.
+Kong and IAM are design as API first, this mean, every thing done in Kong/IAM can be done by rest calls or the manager portal.

 During this training all example / exercice will present both this way :